Former football fullback set to become a Franciscan nun

 She played fullback for the Demolition until 2007.
 Her coaches and teammates described her as a “physical” player who was akin to an NFL fullback.

-However, Yoches said he had a religious experience in March 2007 while praying for someone else.
+However, Yoches said she had a religious experience in March 2007 while praying for someone else.
 She said that’s when she knew she had to dedicate herself to God.

 “I lived a crazy wild party life before I converted,” Yoches said.
 “I kept my faith to myself before all of this, so people were very surprised that this was really who and what I wanted to do and be.”